eccenca/cmem-plugin-splitfile/cmem_plugin_splitfile/doc/splitfile_doc.md

 ### Use internal projects directory

 Use the internal projects directory of DataItegration to fetch and store files, instead of using the API.
 If enabled, the "Internal projects directory" parameter has to be set.
+The split files will be stored in a subdirectory with the name of the project identifier.

 ### Internal projects directory